PatSavQc/jtopenliteCSharp/README.md

 # NOTES !!
-Somes files in the components folder (ListDiskStatuses.cs, ListDiskStatusesImpl.cs) and all the sub-items from the database folder were ommited from the VS solution because they required a lot of work at this time.
+Somes files in the "components" folder (ListDiskStatuses.cs, ListDiskStatusesImpl.cs) and all the sub-items from the "database" folder were ommited from the VS solution because they require a lot of work at this time.